CamilleLamb/SassySissa/README.md

 # SassySissa

-PHP Loops practice to solve the Sissa problem (with french comments)
+PHP Loops practice to solve the Sissa problem (with french comments).

+I did it in class at La Passerelle school (Paris, FR).
+My teacher was Jean-Serge Quetier.

 # What's the problem ?